-Before construction begins, geotechnical engineers explore a site's subsurface through various sampling and testing procedures.
-Geotechnical engineers can observe actual subsurface conditions only at those specific locations where sampling and testing were performed.
-The data derived from that sampling and testing were reviewed by your geotechnical engineer, who then applied professional judgment to form opinions about subsurface conditions throughout the site.
-Actual sitewide-subsurface conditions may differ - maybe significantly - from those indicated in this report.
-Confront that risk by retaining your geotechnical engineer to serve on the design team from project start to project finish, so the individual can provide informed guidance quickly, whenever needed.
+Before construction begins, geotechnical engineers explore a site's subsurface using various sampling and testing procedures.
+Geotechnical engineers can observe actual subsurface conditions only at those specific locations where sampling and testing is performed.
+The data derived from that sampling and testing were reviewed by your geotechnical engineer, who then applied professional judgement to form opinions about subsurface conditions may differ - maybe significantly - from those indicated in this report.
+Confront that risk by retaining your geotechnical engineer to serve on the design team through project completion to obtain informed guidance quickly, whenever needed.